 Since dry mouth can occur from dehydration, a simple solution is to drink more water.
 Water also helps to swish away food particles left in the mouth after eating.
 The United States is one of the few countries that add fluoride to its water.
 Fluoride helps make teeth resilient to acid attacks that cause cavities.

-Most people don?t want to hear they should drink less caffeine because they love their morning coffee or tea.
-However, this doesn?t mean you have to give it up.
+Most people don’t want to hear they should drink less caffeine because they love their morning coffee or tea.
+However, this does?t mean you have to give it up.
 You just need to decrease your daily intake amount.

 Breathing out of your mouth can dry it up.
 Try to focus on breathing through your nose when you are in a more relaxed state such as working while seated or resting on the couch or bed.
 Nasal problems can make it hard to breathe through your nose, so you may need to see a doctor if this is the case.
 Additionally, you can place a humidifier in the room while you sleep in order to breathe moisture-treated air.